 Metaphors that compress.
 "Loving him was like driving a new Maserati down a dead-end street."
 "August sipped away like a bottle of wine."
 Entire relationships in single lines.

 Solo writing in a co-write industry.
 67 songs written alone.
 Speak Now entirely by herself.
-In an era where four writers share credit on a chorus, she controls her own pen.
+In an era where four writers share credit on a single chorus, she controls her own pen.

 Expanding perspective.
 Folklore and Evermore moved beyond diary entries into character fiction.
 The specificity stayed.
 The viewpoint widened.